-COURSE TITLE: Approaches to Literature: Stories, Various

-M/W/F 12:00 - 12:50, Room: SS 109
+Approaches to Literature: Stories, Various: 12:00 - 12:50 pm in SS 109

-Instructor: Dr. D.M.
-Bryan
+Instructor: Dr. Dawn Bryan

+Office: SS 1028

+Phone: +1 (403) 220-4675

+E-mail: dawn.bryan@ucalgary.ca

-Office: SS 1028 Phone: +1 (403) 220-4675 E-mail: dawn.bryan@ucalgary.ca Office hours: Wednesdays from 1 - 2pm Homepage/course website: For course materials and announcements please see D2L.
+Office hours: Wednesday, 1:00 - 2:00 pm

+Homepage/course website: For course materials and announcements please see D2L.

+Course description:

-Course description: Variation on a theme is one of the tried and true methods of composition across the arts, and in Stories, Various we will exercise our curiosity about the effect of variation on narrative.
-For example, how does a city transform when shaped by different writers?
+Variation on a theme is one of the tried and true methods of composition across the arts.
+In Stories, Various we will exercise our curiosity about the effect of variation on narrative.
+For example, how is the theme of identity different in the hands of different writers?
 Or, how does a narrative change over two hundred years of reinvention?
-Which story elements alter and which stay the same when radically different artists tell the same story?
-Finally, what happens when contemporary authors write new variations on traditional tales?
-By considering the role of variation on the form and content of fiction, Stories, Various will expand students' strategies for reading and writing about literature.
+Or, what happens when contemporary authors write new variations on traditional tales?
+By considering the role of variation on the form and content of fiction, Stories, Various will expand students' strategies for thinking and writing about literature.